collegefishies/comp-phys/README.md

 the matricies `ak`, `ck`, and `bkj` and the appropriate dimensions all throughout the code, as well as the calculation for the error nvector which will then be different.

-The key to making implementing runge-kutta painless, is remember that at the heart of RK methods is the incremental guess of what our approximation derivative is is, if y' = f(t,x) is our differential equation, we make first guess `y' ~ k[0] = f(t,x)`, then we make another guess based on our last guess, `k[1] = f(t + a*dt, x + dt*b*k[0])` and then make yet another guess based on all our previous
+The key to making implementing Runge-Kutta painless, is remember that at the heart of RK methods is the incremental guess of what our approximation derivative is is, if y' = f(t,x) is our differential equation, we make first guess `y' ~ k[0] = f(t,x)`, then we make another guess based on our last guess, `k[1] = f(t + a*dt, x + dt*b*k[0])` and then make yet another guess based on all our previous